The information below provides details on what to expect in the studio when taking part in a Watershed residency.

 - Temperature regulation in all seasons

-- Full accessibility and ADA compliance
+- Accessible and ADA compliant

 Is there formal studio instruction during a residency?